Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

-In his second and final practical proposal, formulated in 1789 and yet in 1793 (with several variations), Condorcet makes a more substantial use of the preferential information.
-For instance, in his last work \cite{condorcet:1793} one can find the following wording (within a more complex multiround procedure): \shortquote{If one candidate has the absolute majority of first votes, he will be elected.\ensep If one candidate has the absolute majority of first votes and second votes together, he will be elected.
-If several candidates obtain this majority, the one with the most votes will be preferred.\ensep If one candidate has the absolute majority of the three votes together, he will be elected, and if several candidates obtain this majority, the one with the most votes will be preferred} (\cite[p.\,41--42, \S{VI}]{crepel:1990}, \cite[p.\,249--250, \S{VI}]{mclean-hewitt:1994}).
-By the context it is clear that the number of first (resp.\ second) votes means the number of ballots where that candidate appears as the first (resp.\ second) option; here Condorcet had limited the preferential vote to three candidates, but in the following round [\textit{ibidem}, \S{VIII}] he extends this rule to preferential votes that list six candidates.
+In his second and final practical proposal, formulated in 1789 and yet, with some variations, in 1793, Condorcet makes a more substantial use of the preferential information (\citealt{condorcet:1789,condorcet:1793}).
+More specifically, his last work contains the following wording (within a more complex multiround procedure; \citealt[p.\,41--42, \S\,{VI}]{crepel:1990}; \citealt[p.\,249--250, \S\,{VI}]{mclean-hewitt:1994}): \begin{quote} \leavevmode\llap{``} If one candidate has the absolute majority of first votes, he will be elected.\ensep If one candidate has the absolute majority of first votes and second votes together, he will be elected.
+If several candidates obtain this majority, the one with the most votes will be preferred.\ensep If one candidate has the absolute majority of the three votes together, he will be elected, and if several candidates obtain this majority, the one with the most votes will be preferred.\rlap{''} \end{quote} By the context it is clear that the number of first (resp.\ second) votes means the number of ballots where that candidate is ranked first (resp.\ second).
+Here Condorcet had limited the preferential vote to three candidates, but in the following round [\textit{ibidem}, \S\,{VIII}] he extends this rule to preferential votes that list six candidates.

 Except for secondary variations, this idea spread and/or was rediscovered several times.
-Shortly after Condorcet's proposal, it was adopted in Geneva, where it was analyzed in 1794 by Simon Lhuilier \cite{lhuilier:1794}.
-Later on, in~the beginning of the twentieth century it was adopted by several American institutions, starting from the city of Grand Junction (Colorado, USA), where this method was introduced by James W.~Bucklin (see \cite[\S\,278]{hoag-hallett:1926} and \cite[p.\,203--206]{tideman}).
-Another example of its use are ballroom dancing competitions, where this idea is used since 1947/48 under the name of \system{Skating System} \sigles{SS} in order to combine the rankings given by the adjudicators \cite{dawson:1963}.
-More recently, it was proposed again by Murat R.~Sertel in 1986 under the name of \system{Majoritarian Compromise} \sigles{MC} (see \cite{sanver:2010}).
-On account of its origins, we will refer to this procedure as the \system{Condorcet-Bucklin} \sigles{CB} method (credit to Condorcet is already acknowledged in \cite[p.\,490]{hoag-hallett:1926}).
+Shortly after Condorcet's proposal, it was adopted in Geneva, where it was analyzed by Simon Lhuilier (\citeyear{lhuilier:1794}).
+Later on, in~the beginning of the twentieth century it was adopted by several American municipalities, starting from Grand Junction (Colorado) in 1909 under the leadership of James W.~Bucklin (see \citealt{bucklin}).